marlonbarrios/chatwiththem/README.md

 ## Project Phases

 - **Chatbot Development:** Each chatbot is developed to authentically represent its historical counterpart, programmed to engage users in meaningful discourse.
-- **Interactive Engagement:** As the chatbots are deployed, users can interact with them in real-time, exploring a plethora of topics.
+- **Interactive Engagement:** As the chatbots are deployed, users can interact with them in real-time, exploring a plethora of topics and ask them durectly questions.
+The bots answer in 1st person and the hace 'awareness' that they are a chatbot and their purpose.
 - **AI Ethics Consideration:** Ethical considerations are integral, with safeguards to ensure responsible AI use and protect user privacy.

 ## Outcomes